Crew Dragon Relocation Preps during Botany, Nervous System Research

-Category: Space Hits: 1The seven-member Expedition 64 crew is pictured inside the space station’s “window to the world,” the cupola.
+Category: Space Hits: 5The seven-member Expedition 64 crew is pictured inside the space station’s “window to the world,” the cupola.

 Four Expedition 64 astronauts are getting ready to move their SpaceX Crew Dragon vehicle to another docking port on the International Space Station next week.
 The orbital residents also continued advanced research into space agriculture and the human nervous system.